VulcanJS/vulcan-docs/source/migration.md

 ## The Telescope Namespace

-The global Telescope namespace (`Telescope.*`) has been deprecated in favor of importing individual functions and objects from `nova:core`.
-For example, instead of using `Telescope.routes.add`, you would import `{ addRoutes }` from `meteor/nova:core`.
+The global Telescope namespace (`Telescope.*`) has been deprecated in favor of importing individual functions and objects from `vulcan:core`.
+For example, instead of using `Telescope.routes.add`, you would import `{ addRoutes }` from `meteor/vulcan:core`.

 ## Routes

 Routes are handled a bit differently in Vulcan Apollo.
-Instead of having routes definitions (`addRoute(...)`) and the actual routing code in the same package, route definitions now belong together with themes, while routing code lives in `nova:routing`.
+Instead of having routes definitions (`addRoute(...)`) and the actual routing code in the same package, route definitions now belong together with themes, while routing code lives in `vulcan:routing`.

-This means if you had any routing code (e.g. `ReactRouterSSR.Run()`) in your custom packages, you can now safely remove it and let `nova:routing` handle it.
+This means if you had any routing code (e.g. `ReactRouterSSR.Run()`) in your custom packages, you can now safely remove it and let `vulcan:routing` handle it.

 Other changes:

-- `Telescope.routes.routes` -> `import { Routes } from 'meteor/nova:core'`
+- `Telescope.routes.routes` -> `import { Routes } from 'meteor/vulcan:core'`
-- `Telescope.routes.add` -> `import { addRoute } from 'meteor/nova:core'`
+- `Telescope.routes.add` -> `import { addRoute } from 'meteor/vulcan:core'`

 ## Custom Fields